gbdev/pandocs/src/Specifications.md

 </table>

 [^dmg_clk]:
-Real DMG units tend to run 50-70 PPM slow.
+Real DMG units tend to run about 50-70 PPM slow.
 Accuracy of other models is unknown.
 [See this page](https://github.com/jkotlinski/gbchrono) for more details.

 [^sgb_clk]:
 SGB1 cartridges derive the GB CPU clock from the SNES' clock, [yielding a clock speed a bit higher](<#SGB System Clock>), which differs slightly between NTSC and PAL systems.